Creating a custom stair railing can be added to a staircase using the Railing tool and setting it to follow the slope of

-Create curved stairs using the tools in Chief Architect, or place a spiral staircase from the Library Browser.
+Create curved stairs using the stair tools in Chief Architect, or place a spiral staircase from the Library Browser.

-You can create stairs that follow your terrain by drawing the stairs in an area defined by Retaining Walls and snapping the stairs to landings at each end.
+You can create stairs that follow your terrain by drawing stairs in your desired area, while snapping them to landings at each end.

 Staircases can be made transparent so that shelves, cabinets, appliances, or fixtures placed under the stairs may be seen in floor plan view.

 Use the Click Stairs tool to easily place stairs between levels on the same floor, or between a floor platform and the terrain, with a single click.